jwulf/camunda-minecraft-plugin/README.md

 The Camunda Engine embedded in a Minecraft plugin for Bukkit-compatible Minecraft servers.

 The plugin has a single delegate method for task execution.
-The executor takes a `delegate` field injection from a service task.
+The executor uses a field injection named `delegate` from a service task.

-This should be the name of a JavaScript function that will be invoked in a Nashorn Engine.
+It uses the value of this field to look up a JavaScript handler in a map.

 Register the handlers using the `registerHandler(name, code)` method.
 See the example below.